Jeffrey Scott Edell: Career

-His tenure at Soundelux garnered Edell recognition as Nasdaq and Ernst and Young's ‘Entertainment Entrepreneur of the Year' in 2000 and admission to both the Academy of Motion Picture Arts and Sciences, and the Academy of Television Arts and Sciences.
+Edell's tenure at Soundelux garnered him recognition as Nasdaq and Ernst and Young's ‘Entertainment Entrepreneur of the Year' in 2000 and admission to both the Academy of Motion Picture Arts and Sciences, and the Academy of Television Arts and Sciences.
 He is also a member of the Producers Guild of America and the Young Presidents Organization, and a contributing member of the Rolling Stones Culture Council.